-The DSS/LPA will determine policies for prioritizing the placement of children in care when there are insufficient funds to serve all eligible families (such as child care to support protective services, Work First families or serving children with special needs).
+DSS/LPA staff should determine if funding is available by reviewing monthly expenditures for the state fiscal year and reviewing the budget.
+The DSS/LPA will determine policies for prioritizing the placement of children in care when there are insufficient funds to serve all eligible families.
+Examples of populations that the DSS/LPA may prioritize include but are not limited to: child care to support protective services, Work First families, children in DSS custody, child care to support child welfare services or teenage parents needing care to support high school education.